Causes of Overheating in Cartridge Mechanical Seals

-Too much heat can cause multiple problems with mechanical
+Too much heat can cause multiple problems with cartridge mechanical seals:

 - The elastomer (rubber part) can be damaged.

 - Carbon-graphite faces can pit as trapped air expands within the carbon, or the product carbonizes and pulls out pieces of the seal face.

 - Plated faces can heat check and crack causing rapid carbon face wear.

 - The filler in some carbon /graphite compounds can melt or oxidize at elevated temperatures.

 - Critical dimensions can change causing the lapped seal faces to go out of flat and leak prematurely (especially fugitive emissions).

 - The sealed product can change state and :

 - Crystallize on the moving components, restricting their movement.